namnc/circom-2-arithc/README.md

 ### Command Line Arguments

-- `--input`: Specifies the path to the input circom program file.
-By default, the program looks for `circuit.circom` in the `assets` directory.
 - `--output`: Specifies the path to the output directory where the generated arithmetic circuit files will be stored.
 By default, it's saved in the `./output` directory.

 #### Example